HaimengBai/431slides/class_04/README.md

 ## Announcements after class:

 8. On Tuesday, we'll do more with the NHANES example in the [Course Notes](https://thomaselove.github.io/431notes/), sections 4-6.
-There's a small error in section 4.2 that I will fix soon - referring to ...[the data] "consists" instead of "consist".
-I'll fix this before the weekend.
-If you find things like this, I **really** want you to email me about them. +1 to Jack McDonnell for this one.
+  + There's a small error in section 4.2 that I will fix soon - referring to ...[the data] "consists" instead of "consist".
+  + Then in section 5.5, I misspelled "difference" in talking about the Gini mean difference statistic.
+I'll fix these issues in the document before the weekend. +2 to Jack McDonnell for these.
+  + The **big** issue is that if you find things like this, I **really** want you to email me about them.

 9. Read Nate Silver's *The Signal and the Noise* Introduction and Chapter 1 by 2017-09-12